You can download the PDF version of the IAATO Bylaws below:

 - Issues of compliance and reprimand, including probation and expulsion.

-V - Section I With the exception of the Executive Committee, elections for standing committees, including for the Chair of these committees, will be held at each Annual Meeting.
+V - Section I With the exception of the Executive Committee, elections for standing committees, including for the Chair of these committees, may be held at the Annual Meeting or by electronic ballot prior to each annual meeting.
 Nominations and elections for the Executive Committee may be held by electronic ballot outside of the Annual Meeting, the need for which will be determined by the Executive Committee.
 When an Operator is initially elected to the Executive Committee, the term will be for a minimum of three years and that member will not stand for re-election in either Year Two or Year Three of his or her tenure.
 For new members of the Executive Committee voted in by electronic ballot outside of the Annual Meeting, that member will stand for a vote at the next Annual Meeting for an initial term of three years.
 Elections for individuals standing for the Executive Committee and Chair of the Executive Committee will be by closed vote; elections for individuals standing for all other committees, including the Chairs of these committees, will be by open vote, unless otherwise requested.
 At the request of any Operator, individuals standing for election and other representatives of the same Operator as those standing may be excluded from the room in order to allow a frank and honest discussion by the rest of the Membership.
 The excluded individuals have the right to return to the room prior to the vote and to participate in the vote if eligible.
 Closed ballots will be tallied by two individuals selected by the chair of the Annual Meeting.
 Ballots for elections held outside the Annual Meeting by electronic voting will be tallied by the Secretariat.
 Only the numerical results of the vote will be announced.

 Article VI: Standing Committees and Working Groups